Local-global principle and integral Tate conjecture for certain varieties: Lawson homology and the filtrations on cohomology

-All the degree's are taken with respect to this line bundle.
+Let $X$ be a complex projective variety and we fix a very ample line bundle $\OO(1)$.
+All the degrees are taken with respect to this line bundle.
 Let $\ch_{r, d}(X)$ be the Chow variety parameterizing degree $d$, $r$-dimensional cycles of $X$ and

-where $\ch_{r, 0}(X)$ is defined to be a single point corrsponding to the zero cycle.
+where $\ch_{r, 0}(X)$ is defined to be a single point corresponding to the zero-cycle.
 We give the set $\ch_r(X)(\CC)$ the structure of a topological monoid, where the topological structure comes from the analytic topology on $\ch_{r, d}(X)(\CC)$ and the monoid structure is the sum of cycles.
 Define $Z_r(X)$ to be the group completion of $\ch_r(X)(\CC)$.
 It has a topological group structure.
-The topology can be defined in several equivalent ways.
-These are studied by Lima-Filho \cite{LF_fl_eq_chow}.
+The topology can be described in several equivalent ways.
+These were studied by Lima-Filho \cite{LF_fl_eq_chow}.